Our most frequently asked questions

 A: Herbs are defined as plants (trees, shrubs, vines, perennials, biennials, or annuals) valued historically, presently, or potentially for their flavor, fragrance, medicinal qualities, insecticidal qualities, economic or industrial use, or in the case of dyes, for the coloring material they provide.

 SPACESPACESPACESPACESPACESPACE— Holly Shimizu, author: HSA's Essential Guide to The Beginner's Herb Garden

 Q: What are your office hours?

 A: We are open from 9:00am to 5:00pm, Monday – Thurday; Closed Fri – Sunday.
 When calling our offices, remember we are located in northeast Ohio, in the Eastern Standard Time (EST).
-We are 1 hours ahead of Central Time, 2 hours ahead of Mountain Standard Time and 3 hours ahead of the Pacific Standard Time.
+We are 1 hour ahead of Central Time, 2 hours ahead of Mountain Standard Time, and 3 hours ahead of the Pacific Standard Time.